-(2) Each interim committee shall prepare bills and resolutions that, in its opinion, the welfare of the state may require for presentation to the next regular session of the legislature.
+(2) Each interim committee shall prepare bills and resolutions that, in its

 (3) The legislative services division shall keep accurate records of the activities and proceedings of each interim committee.

 The Economic Affairs Interim Committee Duties

 A. Rule Review

 Each interim committee is responsible for reviewing rules promulgated by the agencies that the committee monitors.
 Committee legal staff will review the agency rulemaking notices and provide regular updates.
 According to the Montana Administrative Procedure Act (MAPA), the committee charged with reviewing agency rules may: